ankaAR/bestiario5e/_creatures/elder-tempest.md

 ***Thunderous Slam*** Ataque de arma cuerpo a cuerpo: +16 al ataque, alcance 20 pies, un objetivo.
 Impacto: 23 (4d6 + 9) thunder damage.

-***Lightning Storm (Recharge 6)*** All other creatures within 120 feet of the tempest must each make a DC 20 Dexterity saving throw, taking 27 (6d8) lightning damage on a failed save, or half as much damage on a successful one.
+***Lightning Storm (Recarga 6)*** All other creatures within 120 feet of the tempest must each make a DC 20 Dexterity saving throw, taking 27 (6d8) lightning damage on a failed save, or half as much damage on a successful one.
 If a target's saving throw fails by 5 or more, the creature is also stunned until the end of its next turn.

 ### Acciones Legendarias